Images of Alopecia Areata

 - Mild: 1–5 scattered areas of hair loss on the scalp and beard

 - Moderate: More than 5 scattered areas of hair loss on the scalp and beard

 - Severe: loss of all of the hair on the scalp and body

 Hairs that do grow back often lack color, or may be either temporarily or permanently white.
 This hypopigmentation is not seen in other forms of alopecia.

 Psychological support may be beneficial.

 Wigs may be worn to camouflage hair loss.

 When to Seek Medical Care

-People experiencing areas of patchy hair loss are advised to seek evaluation from a primary care provider.
+Those experiencing areas of patchy hair loss are advised to seek evaluation from a primary care provider or dermatologist.